-Libya has the potential to become an interesting market for German companies, especially in the energy, infrastructure, medical, education and vocational training sectors.
-However, that would require patience and a presence in the country.
-In addition to the security situation, current risks include legal uncertainty, a dysfunctional judicial system and a strongly regulated labour market.
+The difficult security situation and the unsettled political circumstances in recent years have taken a heavy toll on Libya’s economy.
+In the medium to long term, however, Libya is an interesting market for German companies – although this will require patience and a presence in the country.
+In addition to the security situation, current risks include legal uncertainty, dysfunctional state institutions and a strictly regulated labour market.

 Stabilisation and mediation

 Germany supports the mediation efforts of the UN Mission UNSMIL (United Nations Support Mission in Libya).
 The projects that are being promoted include ones to prevent the proliferation of weapons, as well ones to strengthen regional structures, civil society, the healthcare sector and the media.
 Another focus is improving the situation of internally displaced persons, refugees and migrants.
 Priorities here, alongside protecting migrants who are in the country, include helping them return voluntarily to their countries of origin and stabilising host communities along migration routes.